elucian/bee/syntax/structure.md

 One aspect can have multiple parameters and multiple results:
 ```
-accept a,b ∈ Z, c ∈ R; -- define parameters "a,b,c"
+input a,b ∈ Z, c ∈ R; -- define parameters "a,b,c"
-return v,z ∈ N; -- define two results "v" and "z"
+output v,z ∈ N; -- define two results "v" and "z"
 ```

 **note:**
-* only one accept is used for one aspect;
+* only one input statement is used for one aspect;
-* only one return is used for one aspect;
+* only one output statement is used for one aspect;

 ## Comments